 However, the individual may have a claim against others because of toxic exposure in the workplace.
 For example, if the employer rents or leases space from the owner of the building, it might be possible to bring a premise liability claim.
 It might be possible to bring a claim against the persons or companies who provided the materials that caused the sick building.

 What makes this so scary is that even the safest workplace can harbor toxic elements.
 Some worksites appear inherently dangerous – such as construction sites or manufacturing plants – while others can seem perfectly benign, such as a white-collar office environment.
-If you’ve been hurt on the job, or fallen ill because of something at your office, contact our Denver personal injury attorneys for help.
-You can’t afford to wait any longer.
-Call us now at 720-500-5995 or fill out a Free Case Evaluation form before it’s too late.
+If you have been hurt on the job or fallen ill because of something at your office, contact our Denver workplace accident lawyers for help.
+You can not afford to wait any longer.
+Call us now at 720-500-5995 or fill out a Free Case Evaluation form before it is too late.